marafiq/adnanrafiq/blog/2022-02-18-complete-guide-to-hosted-or-background-or-worker-services-in-dot-net-using-csharp/index.md

 - [Connection Counter Service](https://github.com/dotnet/aspnetcore/blob/8b30d862de6c9146f466061d51aa3f1414ee2337/src/SignalR/perf/benchmarkapps/Crankier/Server/ConnectionCounterHostedService.cs)
 - [Data Protection Service](https://github.com/dotnet/aspnetcore/blob/a450cb69b5e4549f5515cdb057a68771f56cefd7/src/DataProtection/DataProtection/src/Internal/DataProtectionHostedService.cs)
 ## Deployment
 The .NET is a cross-platform, open-source developer platform.
-It can be deployed to Windows Service or Linux but is not limited to these two.
+Thus Hosted Service can be deployed as a Windows Service on Windows Server, for other Operating System's you can use Docker.
 ## Feedback
 I would love to hear your feedback, feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).